McIntosh County, Georgia⁞155± ACRES

 The current land steward has spared no detail in laying the proper groundwork for Eagle Island resulting in a tropical oasis retreat with zero deferred maintenance.

 Eagle Island has been run as a private island rental for the last 15 years.
-The current owner has a dynamic assistant named Paula Turgeon, who has been with him for 15 years that assist in everything concerning the island ... from ordering and delivering groceries for you from Harris Teeter so the refrigerator and beverages are stocked and iced when you arrive .... to cleaning the house before and after you leave ... any repairs or maintenance needed on the house or property .... picking you and your family up at the docks in Darien ... doing Oyster Roast and Low Country Boils for you and your family or large groups .... basically, anything you need to make life easy for you to enjoy your time at Eagle Island.
+The current owner has a dynamic assistant named Paula Turgeon, who has been with him for 15 years that assists in everything concerning the island ... from ordering and delivering groceries for you from Harris Teeter so the refrigerator and beverages are stocked and iced when you arrive .... to cleaning the house before and after you leave ... any repairs or maintenance needed on the house or property .... picking you and your family up at the docks in Darien ... doing Oyster Roast and Low Country Boils for you and your family and friends .... basically, anything you need to make life easy for you to enjoy your time at Eagle Island.

 Native American History

 Eagle Island holds Native American treasures dating back to the 17th thru 18th centuries.
 While exploring the island we found shreds of pottery related to the Spanish Missionaries Era from the Altamaha ceramic series which are red clay, possibly brick ware that has been in a fire.
 Dr. Eric Poplin of the University of Charleston has researched this era of history extensively.

 The Guale Indians were also known to have settled in the Eagle island Area.
 The Guale Indians were a mound building tribe of Georgia, allies of the Creek Indians.
 Their language was poorly attested, but appears to have been Muskogean.
 The Guales no longer exist as a distinct tribe.
 They merged into the Creek and Yamasee tribes after a devastating smallpox epidemic.